911 Emergency Service Terms

-8.2) Calls to destinations listed in the Services offer are included with the Telephone Service Subscription.
+8.2) Calls to destinations listed in the Services offered are included with the Telephone Service Subscription.

 8.3) Definition of destinations included in one of the Telephone Service Plans

-8.3.1) “Canada” or equivalent designations includes all calls to Canadian provinces but excludes Canadian territories.
+8.3.1) “Canada” or equivalent designations include all calls to Canadian provinces but excludes Canadian territories.

-8.3.2) “United States” or equivalent designations includes all calls to the contiguous United States, and exclude Alaska, Hawaii, and Porto Rico.
+8.3.2) “United States” or equivalent designations include all calls to the contiguous United States, and exclude Alaska, Hawaii, and Porto Rico.

-8.3.3) “Quebec” or equivalent designations includes all calls to Quebec destinations.
+8.3.3) “Quebec” or equivalent designations include all calls to Quebec destinations.

-8.3.4) “Ontario” or equivalent designations includes all calls to Ontario destinations.
+8.3.4) “Ontario” or equivalent designations include all calls to Ontario destinations.

 8.3.5) The destinations defined above do not include calls to the destinations defined in section 8.5.